luca-bassoricci/gitlab/doc/subscriptions/gitlab_com/index.md

 ### Unable to link subcription to namespace

-If you cannot link a subscription to your namespace:

-- Ensure that you have th __owner__ in the namespace that you want the link the subscription
+If you cannot link a subscription to your namespace, ensure that you have the Owner role in the namespace you want to link the subscription to.